 Fraser Health strives for continuous improvement.
 2021/22 target is decreased from 160 in 2020/21 to 130.
-Our 2023/24 year-to-date performance of 254.5 is not meeting our new internal target.
-We are seeing lower volume in admitted patients across our EDs from FP03 to FP06 this year.
+Our 2023/24 performance of 270.2 is not meeting our new internal target.
+We are seeing lower volume in admitted patients across our Eds from FP03 to FP06 this year.
 We have seen a rise in occupancy in recent periods as our overall site occupancy has risen.
-We continue to strive for incremental, improvements in the number of admitted patients being held in our EDs.
+We continue to strive for incremental, improvements in the number of admitted patients being held in our Eds.